SMousavi7/smart-home-knx-thingsboard/README.md

 3671
 ```

-If KNX Virtual and the Gateway are running in different environments, update the IP address so that the Gateway can reach the KNX Virtual interface.
+If KNX Virtual and the Gateway are running in different environments, update the configured IP address so the Gateway can reach the KNX Virtual interface.

+---

 ## 10. Start the ThingsBoard IoT Gateway

-Activate the Python virtual environment:
+Activate the virtual environment.

+### Windows

 ```powershell
 .venv\Scripts\activate
 ```

-or on Linux/macOS:
+### Linux/macOS

 ```bash
 source .venv/bin/activate